elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 * Head to the DynamoDB Console
 * Select Create table
 * For Table name, enter UserData
-* For Partition key, enter UserId
+* For Partition key, enter userId
 <img src="Documents/Images/DynamoDB2.png" width="600" height="400">

 * Select String as the data type for the partition key.